-- Professional modeling fees (so we have some nice, cooperative subjects to test your shooting skills with)
+- Professional modeling fees (so we have some subjects comfortable in front of the camera to test your shooting skills)

-- Lunch (and coffee and soft drinks throughout the day)
+- Lunch (and individually packaged water and soft drinks throughout the day)

-We’ve held this workshop monthly since we started in 2009 and it almost always sells out.
-Client evaluations tell us that people love the wealth of information, hands-on exercises, informative handouts, studio atmosphere, detailed explanations, live model shoot… There’s a lot more on the reviews page.
+We’ve held this workshop frequently since we started in 2009, and it almost always sells out.
+Client evaluations tell us that people love the wealth of information, hands-on exercises, informative handouts, studio atmosphere, detailed explanations, and live model shoot.
+There’s a lot more on the reviews page.

-This is an intensive full day workshop.
-Some people learn best in that environment, others prefer smaller doses.
-If you’d prefer to break it into individual classes, take a look at the DSLR Evening Class Series.
-The first two classes teach the same information as this intensive full day workshop but in a larger class environment.
+This is an intensive full-day workshop.
+Some people learn best in that environment; others prefer smaller doses.
+If you’d prefer to break it into individual classes, take a look at the Beginner Digital Photography and Intermediate Digital Photography online series.

 - Cost per person is $240 early registration, $260 late registration.